kendallsouthwick/GettingCleaningData/CodeBook.md

 environment and then executed by typing "run_analysis()".

 ## Variables.
-All arabiles are measured in g, execpt for subkuct and activity.
+All arabiles are measured in g, execpt for subject and activity.

 subject
 activity
 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y
 tBodyAcc-mean()-Z
 tGravityAcc-mean()-X
 tGravityAcc-mean()-Y
 tGravityAcc-mean()-Z